-7 For additional details about this Alternative, including maps of the properties, see Paragraphs 17-25 of Appendix A to the Consent Decree.
+&lt;sup>7 For additional details about this Alternative, including maps of the properties, see Paragraphs 17-25 of Appendix A to the Consent Decree

 Table 2.
-Summary of property recipient and donations
+Summary of property recipient and donations.

 Name of Property Approximate acres

-U.S. Fores U.S. Forest Service
+U.S. Forest Service

-Irish Wilderness in Oregon 69

-County 68 acres
+Irish Wilderness in Oregon County 68 acres

-Silvey Glade Top Trail in 280 acres
+Silvey Glade Top Trail in Ozark County 280 acres

-Ozark County 200 acres

-West Fork River East in 91 acres
+West Fork River East in Reynolds County 91 acres

-Reynolds County 91 acres

-Chandler Cemetery in Iron 41 0000
+Chandler Cemetery in Iron County 41 acres

-County 41 acres

 State of Missouri

-Sweetwater East in Reynolds 518 acres
+Sweetwater East in Reynolds County 518 acres

-County 310 acres

-3.6 Alternative E: Preferred Alternative
+3.6 Alternative E: Selected Alternative

-Under this alternative, each of the action alternatives (B-D) would be implemented in combination to form the Trustees' Preferred Alternative.
-Specifically, the Preferred Alternative includes stream restoration; enhanced closure, soil restoration and re-vegetation of terrestrial habitats; and property transfer and protection.
+Under this Alternative, each of the action alternatives (B-D) would be implemented in combination to form the Trustees' Selected Alternative.
+Specifically, the Selected Alternative includes stream restoration; enhanced closure, soil restoration and re-vegetation of terrestrial habitats; and property transfer and protection.
 Details of these activities are described in Sections 3.3 through 3.5, above.

 Table 3.
-Comparative analysis of alternatives using restoration evaluation criteria.
+Comparative analysis of alternatives using Restoration Evaluation Criteria.